 Lighting

 The Scissortail Rasbora does best in a tank that is moderately lit.
-They prefer dimmer lighting and do not need a lot of light.
+They prefer subdued lighting and do not need intense illumination.
+In their natural habitat, the canopy and tannin-stained water create dim conditions.

 Some recommended aquarium lights for them are: